Report warns G8 of stealthy surge in protectionism

 "They used the wiggle room in existing rules and, if that wasn't enough, employed policies not well disciplined by multilateral trade rules," said the report.

-The study also found that trade policies had shifted from bailouts towards the more traditional defences seen in recessions, such as anti-dumping duties, anti-subsidy measures and emergency tariffs to safeguard particular industries.
+The study also found that trade policies had shifted from bailouts towards the more traditional defenses seen in recessions, such as anti-dumping duties, anti-subsidy measures and emergency tariffs to safeguard particular industries.

 Since November 2008, when a G20 summit in Washington vowed to eschew protectionism as a response to the financial crisis, China's commercial interests have been hit almost 1,000 times by foreign protectionism, making it the most frequently harmed nation, according to GTA data.